adept-forge/adept-forge.github.io/source/index.md

 ![workflow](fig/workflow.jpg)

+To obtain the United Imaging Pulseq Interpreter, it is necessary for you to sign a magnetic resonance research collaboration agreement with United Imaging MR.
+If you have any interests in UIH MR Pulseq interpreter, please feel free to contact us: umr-adept@united-imaging.com.

+# News

+**Jan 2025**: First edition released with full support of Pulseq v1.4 series.

 # Features

 - **Full Field Strength and System Support**: Covering 3T research systems, United Imaging's pioneering 5T platform, and 9.4T ultra-high field research equipment, enabling single development for multi-platform research applications.